DFE-Digital/npq-separation/data-integrity/migration-data-findings.md

 The purpose of this document is to highlight discrepancies of data between ECF & NPQ registration apps.

-application inconsistencies seem to stem from either new data depending on when snapshots were created, or duplicate applications being created in ECF from NPQ and not synced back.
-Leandro is kindly going to rerun and hopefully the numbers will be smaller, and we might be able to group a lot of the inconsistent ones into the duplicate record group
-User inconsistencies: similar to above and a lot in NPQ not in ECF which isn’t a big deal as those don’t have applications

 ### How we did

 In order to do that, we took a snapshot of both DBs and compared the data.
 So a table from ECF app was compared with a table from NPQ registration app. ie: `npq_applications` table with `applications` and `users` with `users`.